linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

 ## VPN Certificate Authority

 Client certificates and keys should be not be managed directly on your VPN server.
 They should be created locally on a computer and stored offline.
-For the best quality entropy, they should be created on a computer which has as powerful of a CPU as you have access to, which means you should avoid embedded devices or virtual machines.
+For the best quality entropy, they should be created on a computer which has a powerful CPU.
+You should avoid doing this on a virutal machine.

-You can generate certificates and keys in one of two ways: either by using [EasyRSA](https://github.com/OpenVPN/easy-rsa) scripts, or by creating your own public key infrastructure for your VPN which includes customizations not in the default OpenSSL configuration file.
+You can generate certificates and keys two ways: by using [EasyRSA](https://github.com/OpenVPN/easy-rsa) scripts, or by creating your own public key infrastructure for your VPN, which includes customizations not included in the default OpenSSL configuration file.

 The rest of this guide will use EasyRSA.

 ### Configure EasyRSA

 1. If you're using a local Unix-based operating system, install the package `easy-rsa` onto your local computer (CentOS will first need the EPEL repositories installed).
-For OS X or Windows, grab the `.zip` archive from the project's [Github page](https://github.com/OpenVPN/easy-rsa).
+For OS X or Windows, grab the `.zip` archive from the project's [Github repository](https://github.com/OpenVPN/easy-rsa).

-2. Make your Certificate Authority root directory and change to that location.
+2. Make your a root directory for the Certificate Authority.
 The location of your CA is arbitrary, but for the purposes of this guide make a folder called `ca` in your user's home directory as an example.
 The certificates are created from that directory.

         make-cadir ~/ca && cd ~/ca